AOtenkaya/age-of-empiresopedia/README.md

 # age-of-empiresopedia

-## Dev Progress And Short Explanation
+## Short Explanation and Tech Stack

 This is a mini project with 3 pages: Homepage, Listing Page, and Detail Page.
 On the listing page, you can dynamically make filtering and get results from the API.